caseconsulting/vue-expense-app/README.md

 * **VUE_APP_AUTH0_CLIENT_ID**
 * **VUE_APP_AUTH0_DOMAIN**
+* **VUE_APP_AUTH0_API_ID**
 * **VUE_APP_HOSTNAME**
-* **VUE_APP_AUTH0_API_ID**

 **vue-cli** automatically picks up environment variables in `.env` files.
-Therefore, you can store these variables in a `.env.local` file in the project root directory.
-The `.env.local` file in the **case-expense-app** S3 bucket in the company AWS account has up-to-date values for the environment variables to run locally.
+Therefore, you can store these variables in a `.env` file in the project root directory.
+The `.env.local` file in the **case-expense-app** S3 bucket in the company AWS account has up-to-date values to run locally.
 Download this file to the project root directory:

 ```
-aws s3 cp s3://case-expense-app/vue/.env.local .env.local
+aws s3 cp s3://case-expense-app/vue/.env.local .env
 ```

 ## Application tasks